Quick-start guide

 Next steps

-Check out the build whatever page to get started learning about ways to build with Celestia underneath.
+Check out the rollup stacks page to get started learning about ways to build whatever with Celestia underneath.

 Head to the next page to learn about different node types for the consensus and DA networks.